-Wyoming Landlord-Tenant Laws
+Wyoming Landlord-Tenant Law

 With seven national parks, a low cost of living, and a booming job economy, Wyoming is a great option for people looking to relocate.
 Home values are currently on the upswing, and median rent prices are above average here.
 With low property tax and crime rates, Wyoming is a great place to invest in rental property.
 For our recommendations on exactly where to invest in this state, take a look at our Wyoming rental investment report – read below for guidance on Wyoming landlord-tenant law.

-Wyoming Tenant Rights and Landlord Responsibilities
+Wyoming Tenants' Rights and Landlord Responsibilities

 - Must return security deposit within 30 days